 How Do I Stay Focused On My Homework?

-We live in the era of distraction.
+We live in an era of distraction.

 Every student needs this skill.

-We will discuss specific study habits later in this article, but first you need to understand how to focus on studying.
+We will discuss specific study habits later in this article, but first, you need to understand how to focus on studying.

 If you’re looking to gain more concentration and thus, form better study habits, question your online behavior first and foremost.

 And then comes the information overload, the fear of missing out, and the all-too-common signs of addictive behavior.
 Technology is affecting your mind more than ever, and it’s taking your focus away.

-1. Have a routine.
+1. Have a routine

-2. Create an environment that breeds creativity and productivity.
+2. Create an environment that breeds creativity and productivity

 You need a special place for studying.
 Don’t think you can just study anywhere, that’s not how our brain works.
 Lying in bed with your notebook is a distraction, as is being in the living room with your laptop while others are doing their activities.